THDigi/RecipeManager/readme.txt

   NOTE: The default value overwrites the previous default value (including permissions made by other plugins)

 @groups: groups, separated, by, comma | <fail message>
-  Specifies what groups are required for the recipe to be craftable.
+  Permission groups that are required to use this recipe, players need to be in all listed groups to use the recipe.
+  NOTE: Requires Vault plugin.

+(NEW)
+@anygroup: groups, separated, by, comma | <fail message>
+  Permission groups that can use this recipe, players need to be in at least one group to use the recipe.
-  NOTE: Requires a permission interface plugin (Vault) to work.
+  NOTE: Requires Vault plugin.

 @worlds: world, names, separated, by, comma | <fail message>
   Specifies what worlds the recipe is allowed to be crafted in, worlds that are NOT in this list will be considered restricted.